 The Agency assesses the levels of the investments at each measurement date, and transfers between levels are recognized on the actual date of the event or change in circumstances that caused the transfer in accordance with the Agency's accounting policy regarding the recognition of transfers between levels of the fair vale hierarchy.
-There were no transfers between Levels 1, 2, or 3 during the year ended June 30, 2012 or 2011.
+There were no transfers between Levels 1, 2, or 3 during the years ended June 30, 2013 and 2012.

-The changes in Level 3 assets and liabilities measured at fair value on a recurring basis are summarized as follows:
+The changes in Level 3 assets and liabilities measured at fair value on a recurring basis are summarized as follows as of June 30, 2013: